aludnam/inmf/README.txt

 Example 2)

-Run example_fig3_sim.m.
-This is simulated data in a # shape, as shown in Fig. 3 (top row) in the paper.
+Run example_fig1_sim.m.
+This is simulated data in a # shape, as shown in Fig. 1b in the manuscript.
 The number of sources is estimated to be 30, based on PCA.
 10 runs are carried out, and the results across runs are combined.

 Example 3)

-Run example_fig3_exp.m.
-This is real data of a 18 X 18 pixel region of QD-labelled tubulin, as shown in Fig. 3 (bottom row) in the paper.
+Run example_fig1_exp.m.
+This is real data of a 18 X 18 pixel region of QD-labelled tubulin, as shown in Fig. 1c in the manuscript.
 The number of sources is estimated to be 34, based on PCA.
 10 runs are carried out, and the results across runs are combined.

 Example 4)

-Run example_fig5.m.
-This is real data of out-of-focus QDs as shown in Fig. 5 of the paper.
+Run example_exp.m.
+This is real data of out-of-focus QDs as shown in Fig. S3b of the paper.
 The number of sources is estimated to be 22, based on PCA.

 LICENCE: